10 Little-Known Ways to See How Much Traffic a Website Gets

 Based on checking my sites and Income Diary, the “Unique Visitors” stat that it generates is much lower than the actual traffic.

-Google Trends for Websites is another tool that’s similar to Alexa and Compete, except, it’s a Google tool, so it’s more accurate.
+SimilarWeb is another website traffic checker that’s similar to Alexa and Compete, except, it’s got a lot more detail put into it, so it’s more accurate!

 Feed Compare is a neat tool that lets you see how many RSS subscribers a website has as long as they use FeedBurner.